Several candidates have participated in a circular firing squad, shooting accusations of dishonesty at each other. Some accusations stick, some don’t.

 Most of us, when we think “windmills” call up quaint, colorful wooden structures in the Netherlands.
 But today’s power–generating wind turbines can equal the height of a 30–story building.
 The end of the blades reach speeds approaching 170 […]

 In their book Exceptional, Dick and Liz Cheney talk about the rise of ISIS.
 In March 2014, both of them visited an Arab leader in the Middle East.
-He unfolded a map on his table […]
+He unfolded a map on […]

 In response to the migrants fleeing the Middle East, our government has just announced that it is raising the refugee quota to 100,000 per year, and that is apart from regular immigrants (in just one year (2013) we admitted 300,000 Muslim immigrants.)
 In Britain, Prime Minister David Cameron confirmed that Britain will act with its […]

 When Hitler came to power in Germany, Friedrich Hayek, an Austrian who had been following the rise of totalitarian movements, had already moved to England.
 There he wrote a book of warning to the […]

 In the book “Stonewalled”, Sharyl Attkisson shows the answer is “yes”.

 Myself, I had thought that the Fast and Furious scheme was simply an effort to trace how guns get to Mexican […]